 A surprising number of people have asked if it’s possible to support the development of VSeeFace, so I figured I’d add this section.

-If you appreciate Deat’s contributions to VSeeFace, his amazing Tracking World or just him being him overall, you can buy him a Ko-fi, tip him through Streamlabs or subscribe to his Twitch channel.
+If you appreciate Deat’s contributions to VSeeFace, his amazing Tracking World or just him being him overall, you can buy him a Ko-fi or subscribe to his Twitch channel.

-I don’t really accept monetary donations, but getting fanart, you can find a reference here, makes me really, really happy and getting vtuber gift subs on Twitch is nice too, because it both helps the community and I get some cute emotes to use as well.
+I don’t really accept monetary donations, but getting fanart, you can find a reference here, makes me really, really happy.

 You really don’t have to at all, but if you really, really insist and happen to have Monero (XMR), you can send something to: 8AWmb7CTB6sMhvW4FVq6zh1yo7LeJdtGmR7tyofkcHYhPstQGaKEDpv1W2u1wokFGr7Q9RtbWXBmJZh7gAy6ouDDVqDev2t